tfresource/tfresource-website/topics/Iterative_Proportional_Fitting.md

 ## Introduction ##

-Iterative proportional fitting (IPF) serves to create two-dimensional tables (such as households by income and household size) from one-dimensional input data (such as one list with households by income and another list with households by size).
+Iterative proportional fitting (IPF) serves to create two-dimensional tables (such as households by income and household size) from separate one-dimensional input data (such as one list of households by income and another list of households by size).
+IPF may also be called matrix balancing or the RAS method in other fields.

-Iterative proportional fitting is also known as matrix balancing and RAS method, these terms describe the process.

 ## Problem setup ##

-Imagine, you have data on number of households by household size, and number of households by auto-ownership.
+Imagine you have separate data on total households by household size and number of households by car-ownership.

 ![](hhBySize.png 'Households by Size')